rails/rails/guides/source/association_basics.md

 end
 ```

+In database terms, the `belongs_to` association says that this model's table
+contains a column which represents a reference to another table.
+This can be
+used to set up one-to-one or one-to-many relations, depending on the setup.
+If
+the table _of the other class_ contains the reference in a one-to-one relation,
+then you should use `has_one` instead.

 When used alone, `belongs_to` produces a one-directional one-to-one connection.
 Therefore each book in the above example "knows" its author, but the authors
 don't know about their books.
 To setup a [bi-directional